SHAKEN AND STIRRED!

 Maybe Mr McSweeny, who features in the following limerick, should have followed the Temperance Union’s advice;

 By the way, the Blackheath Bar and Bistro, here in the Blue Mountains of NSW, creates magical cocktails.
-Their 2020 Christmas offering is also called The Pavlova.
+Their 2020 Christmas offering was The Pavlova.
 If you are ever in the area, CALL IN.